Toward a Safe Internet of Agents: A Population of Agents: Building Multi-Agent Systems

-The \textbf{operational environment} defines the interface between the agent's cognitive processes and the external world.
-From a security perspective, the environment acts as both the \textbf{Attack Surface} (where hostile inputs enter the system) and the \textbf{Blast Radius} (where agent actions manifest consequences).
-We analyze the environment through two critical lenses: as the boundary of execution and perception, and as the feedback mechanism for reinforcement learning.
+The operational environment interfaces agent cognition with external systems.
+This environment functions as both attack surface (hostile input entry point) and blast radius (consequence manifestation zone).
+We analyze it as execution/perception boundary and reinforcement learning feedback mechanism.